 5) Failure to provide BAIID permittees or MDDP offenders with correct information regarding the requirements of this Subpart D;

-6) Failure to submit a required surcharge to the Secretary for deposit in the Indigent BAIID Fund as required in Section 6-206.1 of the IVC and Section 1001.444 of this Part.
+6) Failure to submit a required surcharge to the Secretary for deposit in the Indigent BAIID Fund as required in IVC Section 6-206.1 and Section 1001.444 of this Part.
 If the amount in dispute is not resolved within the above 30 day period, the BAIID provider shall be decertified unless the BAIID provider submits, within the 30 day period, a written request to review the amount in dispute to the BAIID Division.
 The dispute will then be resolved according to the terms of the contract entered into between the BAIID provider and the Secretary;

 7) Failure to work with BAIID permittees or MDDP offenders in a professional manner.
 Complaints from BAIID permittees and MDDP offenders will be recorded.
 Repeated complaints determined by the Secretary to be valid or clear violations of the program requirements set forth in this Section shall result in decertification;